junxit/us-congress-bills-110/metadata.md

 - 2007-03-26 — Introduced in House
 - 2007-03-26 — Introduced in House
 - 2007-03-26 — Referred to the House Committee on Homeland Security.
+- 2007-03-28 — Referred to the Subcommittee on Emerging Threats, Cybersecurity, and Science and Technology.
+- 2007-03-29 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2007-03-29 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-04-17 — Committee Consideration and Mark-up Session Held.
+- 2007-04-26 — Committee Consideration and Mark-up Session Held.
+- 2007-04-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-10-02 — Placed on the Union Calendar, Calendar No. 221.
+- 2007-10-02 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-357.
+- 2007-10-02 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-357.